Portrush Lifeboat Station: History

 In 1900, it was decided to relocate the lifeboat station to the eastern side of Ramore Head.
 A new boathouse and slipway were constructed at Lansdowne to accommodate the new 35-foot lifeboat Hopwood (ON 494), which arrived on station in 1902.

 The service life of this boathouse was relatively short, just 22 years.
-The Hopwood was replaced in 1924 by the first motor-powered lifeboat to be placed at Portrush, the lifeboat T. B. B. H. (ON 686), and another new boathouse and slipway, the fourth at Portrush, was constructed in 1928, the lifeboat launching directly into the harbour.
+The Hopwood was replaced in 1924 by the first motor-powered lifeboat to be placed at Portrush, the 45-foot Watson-class lifeboat T. B. B. H. (ON 686), and another new boathouse and slipway, the fourth at Portrush, was constructed in 1928, the lifeboat launching directly into the harbour.